dssg/MLinPractice/README.md

       - *Understanding Black-box Predictions via Influence Functions* by Koh, P.W. and Liang, P. ICML 2017.
 [Available Online](https://github.com/dssg/MLinPractice/blob/main/Readings/PDF/KohInfluenceFunctions.pdf)

-  - **Thursday, November 10: Module II Review**
-    In this meeting, we’ll wrap up our discussion of ML interpretability with a brief review of the methods we’ve covered (and what we haven’t had time to discuss)

   - **DUE FRIDAY, NOVEMBER 11:** Extended Abstract on Interpretability